G1OJS/G1OJS.github.io/pages/Capacitor Padding Calculator.md

 # Usage
 Edit the values in the first four boxes.
 The calculator will then show the values of C1 and C2 needed to achieve this range using each configuration.
 Note that errors will occur if unachievable ranges are specified.
 Once calculated, these values are copied to the "Padding Capacitors Used" boxes and used to calculate the final row which shows the capacitance ranges achieved.
 You can edit the "Padding Capacitors Used" boxes to see the effect of chosing different values (e.g. to pick from E12 values or simply to experiment).

 <p> </p>
-**note** - at the moment this page displays best on pages that are about 600 pixels wide, so if you're on a mobile phone you might want to tuen the phone sideways and view in landscape mode.
-<p> </p>

 <html>